 Annually, the QI team submits required data to MDHHS.
-This data includes estimated workforce changes for the fiscal year, a summary of service requests and waiting list information.
+This data includes estimated workforce changes for the fiscal year, a summary of service requests, and waiting list information.
 Every other year, the annual submission includes a needs assessment and planned action.
 The FY2019 annual submission included updates to the planned actions which were made in response to the needs assessment submitted the previous year.
 The annual submission for FY2020 will include a new needs assessment which will be collected via a stakeholder survey.
+The submission for FY20 will be delayed slightly, and include a specific needs assessment to address the response to COVID-19 instead of a general stakeholder needs assessment.